 Example geolocation feature on SnapChat

 Social media is not the only strand.
-Open source intelligence can be gathered from online blogs and forums, communications apps, the news media and the dark web (check out last month’s blog post on the dark web).
+Open source intelligence can be gathered from online blogs and forums, communications apps, the news media and the dark web.
 And investigations are not only limited to law enforcement.
 Effective OSINT gathering is essential for journalists, cyber security professionals and in the corporate world, such as the banking sector, to detect potential fraud, phishing scams, money laundering, counterfeit production and other issues.

 Most people have heard a story about a company employee posting something inappropriate on social media and getting in trouble for it.
 Or candidates being vetted for recruitment through their social media and not getting the job because of a photo they posted in 2010.
 The basic concept behind this kind of due diligence is open source and social media intelligence gathering.
 It is therefore important for a company’s HR department to be skilled in OSINT and know the best and most up to date tools and techniques.